AuReMe/esmecata/README.md

 `esmecata_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).
 It also gets the metadata associated to the command used with esmecata and the dependencies.

-`stat_number_proteome.tsv` is a tabulated file contaning the number of proteomes found for each observation name.
+`stat_number_proteome.tsv` is a tabulated file containing the number of proteomes found for each observation name.

 ### EsMeCaTa clustering